cap-js/docs/node.js/core-services.md

 Executes the statement and processes the result set row by row.
 Use this API instead of [`cds.run`](#srv-run-query) if you expect large result sets.
 Then they're processed in a streaming-like fashion instead of materializing the full result set in memory before processing.

-> Please note that this API is only implemented by `cds.DatabaseService`.
+> As of now, this API is only implemented by `cds.DatabaseService`.
 For all other subclasses, the full result set is currently materialized in memory.

 _**Common Usage:**_